onap/doc/docs/guides/onap-developer/developing/index.rst

 Integration
 -----------

-* ONAP Amsterdam release content is specified within a list of project artifact versions available in the form of a :ref:`manifest<doc-release-manifest>`.
+* ONAP Beijing release content is specified within a list of project artifact versions available in the form of a :ref:`manifest<doc-release-manifest>`.
 * To install the whole ONAP (from a complete demo solution perspective)